wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-ebod-controller-replacement.md

 - The EBOD controller is hot-swappable and can be removed or replaced.
 Do not remove a failed module until you have a replacement.
 When you initiate the replacement process, you must finish it within 10 minutes.

->[AZURE.IMPORTANT] Before removing and replacing an EBOD controller, review the safety information in [StorSimple hardware component replacement](storsimple-hardware-component-replacement.md).
+>[AZURE.IMPORTANT] Before removing and replacing an EBOD controller, review the safety information in [StorSimple hardware component <!-- deleted by customization replacement](/documentation/articles/storsimple-hardware-component-replacement) --><!-- keep by customization: begin --> replacement](storsimple-hardware-component-replacement.md) <!-- keep by customization: end -->.

 ## Remove an EBOD controller